finnishtransportagency/ratatiedot-extranet/packages/server/README.md

 ```

 This will set up a pipe to the bastion host using AWS SSM on localhost:5433.
 These are then piped to the DB.
 For this to keep working, `bastion-database-pipe.sh` locally needs to be up and running.

+> [!NOTE]
+> If you have configured `.env.bastion` file with desired bastion `﻿INSTANCE_ID` and aws `PROFILE`, updated your AWS credentials in `~/.aws/credentials` file and have correct database credentials in `/packages/server/.env` file but still are not able to connect to desired database through bastion host, check that `nohup socat` process is running in the instance.
+You can use AWS EC2 console to login to bastion host terminal.
+> - login to bastion host terminal and list all running processes `sudo lsof -i -P -n`
+>   - see if process listening port `*:5432` is in the list
+> - If not, run following command with database DNS address copied from Parameter Store
+>
+> `nohup socat TCP4-LISTEN:5432,reuseaddr,fork TCP:{DATABASE_DNS}:5432 &`

 #### Connecting to feature ALB